AhmetZamanis/UsedCarKicksClassification/Report.md

 drops and recall increases as we move to the right.

 - A very skilled classifier would lose very little precision as it increases recall.
-The curve would be very close to the top right corner.
+The curve would be closer to the top right corner.

 - Calculating the **area under the precision-recall curve (PRAUC)** summarizes this tradeoff, and the overall model performance at all